Dorchester Quaker Local Meeting

 9th March Meeting for Worship at 10.30

-15th March Bingo event at St Georges Church Fordington to support Christian Aid.
-Details to follow.
+15th March Bingo event at St Georges Church, Fordington to support Christian Aid.
+Doors open 6pm “eyes down” at 6.30.

 19th March (Wednesday) Mid Week Meeting for Worship 12.30 to 1 followed by shared lunch ending at 2pm (bring food to share) led by the Eldership and Pastoral Care Friends.